 Vacuum Breaker Installation

 Vacuum breaker installation is extremely straightforward.
-Simply screw the breaker onto your hose, faucet, or spigot.
+To install an AVB, simply screw the breaker onto your hose, faucet, or spigot.
 Ensure that the size of the breaker you purchase matches the size of the system you wish to connect to.
-Most vacuum breakers come with a locking feature that prevents the connection from being separated.
+Most vacuum breakers come with a locking feature that prevents the connection from separating.

 Check Valve Installation